camillebruckmann/ECE444-Group4-EP-OLD/Contribution.md

-# Contributing to A Star
+# Contributing to Education Pathways
-We love your input!
+Thank you for investing your time in contributing to our project!
+Your contribution will help make Education Pathways a more useful app for students!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Proposing new features
 - Reporting a bug
+- Submitting a fix
 - Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## Pull Requests and A star
+## Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!
+4. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.

+## Accuracy and Reliability of Data
+Ensure that all code you write does not cause the application to report inaccurate data, such as false course information.
+Education Pathways is a platform that students will rely on to plan their course schedules, so it is critical that the reliability of the website is maintained at a high standard.

-## Report bugs using Github's [issues](https://github.com/ECE444-2021Fall/project1-education-pathways-group-8-the-red-flags/issues)
+## Report bugs using Github's [issues](https://github.com/camillebruckmann/ECE444-Group4-EP/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/camillebruckmann/ECE444-Group4-EP/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code
 Ensure that when you write a bug report that you include a [reprex](https://stackoverflow.com/help/minimal-reproducible-example).